FaizSayyid/determinism-in-simulation/README.md

 >15.
 Educate the general public
 >16.
 Reveal the apparently simple (complex) to be complex (simple)"

-A tempting question to ask is whether we could ever construct a simulation that perfectly predicts the future.
+Acknowleding that prediction is not the *only* goal of simulation, a tempting question to ask is how well can a simulation predict the future?
+Could we ever construct a simulation that perfectly predicts the future?

 ## Laplace’s Demon